elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 #=> 233 (Unicode codepoint)
 ```

-Those constructs exist purely at the syntax label.
-All of them are represented as integers in the AST.
+Those constructs exist only at the syntax level.
+All of the representations above are represented as integers in the AST.

 ### Optional parentheses

-Elixir provides optional parantheses for non-qualified and qualified calls.
+Elixir provides optional parentheses for non-qualified and qualified calls.

 ```elixir
 quote do